silverstripe/recipe-plugin/README.md

 Note that using this method it's not necessary to include the `silverstripe/recipe-plugin` in the root project for this to work.

-## Building a recipe
+## Recipe composer.json schema

 Recipe types should follow the following rules:

- - No mandatory resources excluding project files
+ - No mandatory resources, other than project files.
- - Should require any `autoload` of the following composer settings, as these are discarded on inline.
+ - Recipes must not rely on `autoload` as this are discarded on inline.
-   Likewise any `dev` options, as these are ignored outside of the root project.
+   Likewise any `*-dev` or other root-only options should not be used, as these are ignored outside of the root project.
    The exception to this is when these values are useful as a base project only.
- - Library type must be 'silverstripe-recipe'
+ - The `type` must be `silverstripe-recipe`
- - Library must have `silverstripe/recipe-plugin` as a dependency.
+ - The `require` must have `silverstripe/recipe-plugin` as a dependency.
+ - `extra.project-files` must be declared as a list of wildcard patterns, matching the files in the recipe root as they should be copied to the root project.
+The relative paths of these resources are equivalent.

 An example recipe: